t4d-classes/chat-app-starter/README.md

 npm start
 ```

-To run the React application, open a new terminal window, change into the `client-app` folder, and run the following command.
+To run the React application, open a new terminal window, change into the `client-app-js` folder (for JavaScript) or the `client-app-ts` folder (for TypeScript), and run the following command.

 ```bash
 npm start